execonic/CodeBricklayer/README.md

 # Code Bricklayer
 ## Introduction

 I designed this tool to reduce coding time, because I found some code with the same coding pattern.
+You can watch the video on [this page](https://pushmindstack.com/doku.php?id=opensource:codebricklayer:vscode-ext#demo_video) first to see if it meets your needs.

 ## Usage